slickplan/api-docs/endpoints/users.md

 }
 ```

 This will return `201 Created` with the current JSON representation of the user if the creation was successful.
-If the user does not have access to update the contributor, you'll see `403 Forbidden`.
+If the user does not have access to update the contributor you'll see `403 Forbidden`.
+Validations messages return with `400` HTTP code.

 ## Update an user

+* `PUT /v1/users/2`
+* Required scope: `contributors_write`

-* `PUT /v1/users/2` will update the user from the parameters passed and return the JSON representation of the updated user.
-If the user does not have access to update the contributor, you'll see `403 Forbidden`.
+Will update the user from the parameters passed and return the JSON representation of the updated user.
+If the user does not have access to update the contributor you'll see `403 Forbidden`.
+Validations messages return with `400` HTTP code.

 ## Delete an user

+* `DELETE /v1/users/2`
+* Required scope: `contributors_write`

-* `DELETE /v1/users/2` will delete the specified user and return `204 No Content` if that was successful.
-If the user does not have access to delete the contributor, you'll see `403 Forbidden`.
+Will delete the specified user and return `204 No Content` if that was successful.
+If the user does not have access to delete the contributor you'll see `403 Forbidden`.